-Sec.
-18. Reconstitution of Lost Certificate. - If the Certificate of Philippine Registration of a ship is lost or damaged, the owner, master or agent thereof may file an application with the MARINA tor the issuance of a replacement certificate.
-The replacement certificate shall indicate that the original certificate is considered cancelled and revoked.
-If after the issuance of the replacement certificate, the lost original certificate of Philippine registry is found, it shall be the duty of the owner, master, agent or any person having possession of the original certificate to surrender it to the MARINA.
+Section 18.
+Reconstitution of Lost Certificate. - If the Certificate of Philippine Registration of a ship is lost or damaged, the owner, master or agent thereof may file an application with the MARINA for the issuance of a replacement certificate.
+The replacement certificate shall indicate that the original certificate is

-Sec.
-19. Suspension, Cancellation or Revocation of Ship Registration. - The registration of a Philippine flag vessel shall be cancelled and its corresponding Certificate of Philippine Registration shall be revoked in any of the following cases:
+- 1 considered cancelled and revoked.
+If after the issuance of the replacement - 2 certificate, the lost original certificate of Philippine registry is found, it shall be the - 3 duty of the owner, master, agent or any person having possession of the original - 4 certificate to surrender it to the MARINA. - 5 Section 19.
+Suspension, Cancellation or Revocation of Ship - 6 Registration.
+The registration of a Philippine flag vessel shall be cancelled and its - 7 corresponding Certificate of Philippine Registration shall be revoked in any of the - 8 following cases:

-- a.
-The Certificate of Philippine Registration was illegally or fraudulently obtained; - The ship is sold, transferred and/or assigned to a person not qualified to register ships in the Philippines under the provisions of this Title or as may be determined by the MARINA; - c.
+- 9 a.
+The Certificate of Philippine Registration was illegally or fraudulently obtained; - 11 b.
+The ship is sold, transferred and/or assigned to a person not qualified 12 to register ships in the Philippines under the provisions of this Title or 13 as may be determined by the MARINA; - c.
 In the case of a transfer of ownership over the ship, the new transferee or assignee has properly applied for change of ownership and/or registration; - d.
-The ship is sold by the order of a competent court; - e.
-The ship is sold for scrapping; - f.
-The ship is determined by the MARINA to be unsafe and unserviceable beyond repair; - g.
-The bareboat charter of the ship has expired, or has been cancelled or terminated for any reason, in which case the cancellation from the register

-- of ships and revocation of the certificate of Philippine registry shall be automatic: - h.
-The ship has been declared lost or missing pursuant to a written and notarized notice submitted by the owner, master, or agent of a Philippine flag vessel to the MARINA, containing advice of such loss and the probable cause thereof; - Gross violations of the safety, security, environment and other standards or requirements set by the MARINA; - j.
-The ship owner, manager, agent or bareboat charterer is proven to have given or submitted to the MARINA fabricated information or fraudulent documents relative to the registration or settlement of their fees or taxes; - k.
-The ship has engaged in illegal activities;
+The ship is sold by the order of a competent court; - 18 e.
+The ship is sold for scrapping; - 19 f.
+The ship is determined by the MARINA to be unsafe and unserviceable 20 beyond repair; - 21 g.
+The bareboat charter of the ship has expired, or has been cancelled or 22 terminated for any reason, in which case the cancellation from the 23 register of ships and revocation of the certificate of Philippine registry 24 shall be automatic; - h.
+The ship has been declared lost or missing pursuant to a written and notarized notice submitted by the owner, master, or agent of a Philippine flag vessel to the MARINA, containing advice of such loss and the probable cause thereof; - i.
+Gross violations of the safety, security, environment and other standards or requirements set by the MARINA; - j.
+The ship owner, manager, agent or bareboat charterer is proven to have given or submitted to the MARINA fabricated information or